Giritharram/EmailHeader-Analyzer---CLI/README.md

  -URLinfo          -> URL Information
  ```

- After Trying all the above arguments, try out the below ones
+ After Trying all of the above arguments, try out the below ones

  ```
  -IPpassive        -> Passive DNS Information